How did the Roman Republic conquer Italy?

 During this time, the Roman Republic periodically increased the number of military tribunes with consular power from three to four and then to six during its wars against Fidenae and Veii.

 Also, a form of military pay for soldiers was introduced in 406 BC.
-The long duration of siege of Veii meant that soldiers had to be away from their farms for extended periods, so the custom of paying citizen soldiers meant that they could continue to fight without worrying about the work back home.
+The long duration of the siege of Veii meant that soldiers had to be away from their farms for extended periods, so the custom of paying citizen soldiers meant that they could continue to fight without worrying about the work back home.

 This practice helped establish the concept of a professional army for Rome, although it would take several more centuries for this to develop fully.